Mbialowas10/MobileDev/docs/gradle/index.md

 ![GitHub Repo Link](img/github_link.png)

-## Android Gradle Plugin (AGP)

-After the clone finishes, you may encounter an error message especially when codebase you wish to review is writting in and older codebase or using an older version of AGP.

 **AGP** stands for **Android Gradle Plugin** and it is responsible building, testing, and packing Android appliations using Gradle.
 Gradle is Android's offical build system.
 Some key features of AGP include: